Russian state agents behind 'grave violations' in Crimea: UN

 The report further condemned Moscow's decision to substitute Ukrainian laws with Russian ones, and also to force people to take Russian citizenship.

-Civil servants have had to renounce Ukrainian citizenship or be sacked, while Crimea residents who do not legally qualify as Russians have been deprived of basic civil rights in their homeland, the rights office said.
+Civil servants have had to renounce Ukrainian citizenship or be sacked, while Crimea residents who do not legally qualify as Russians have in effect become foreigners in their home area, the rights office said.

-"Tens of thousands (of people) became foreigners and as a result face significant hardship", Frazer said.

-Such people left in citizenship limbo "cannot own agricultural land, vote and be elected, register a religious community, apply to hold a public meeting, hold positions in the public administration" or even register their car, the UN probe found.
+Such people "cannot own agricultural land, vote and be elected, register a religious community, apply to hold a public meeting, hold positions in the public administration" or even register their car, the UN probe found.

 "Education in the Ukrainian language has almost disappeared from Crimea," it added.